 Council runs free guided walks twice daily to share information about the plants and features of the City Botanic Gardens.
 Walks are taken at a gentle pace for about one hour and leave from the rotunda at 11am and 1pm, Monday to Saturday.
 Walks are not available Sundays or public holidays.
 For more information, find out what's on at the City Botanic Gardens.

-Council is pleased to announce that improvement works in the City Botanic Gardens in Brisbane City were completed in late June 2017.
+Brisbane City Council is pleased to announce that improvement works in the City Botanic Gardens in Brisbane City will start in late May 2018, weather permitting.

-To find out more about these improvements works visit City Botanic Gardens cycle racks project.
+To find out more about these improvement works visit City Botanic Gardens improvement works.